 Be cool about fire safety

 Housefires do happen.
 They are often preventable, but that doesn’t mean that they should be unexpected.
 You must have a plan in the event of a house fire.
-This includes having the right insurance, knowing your safety routes, and ensuring that you keep doors closed at nights to prevent fires from traveling quickly.
+This includes having the right insurance, knowing your safety routes, and ensuring that you keep doors closed at night to prevent fires from traveling quickly.
 Investing in prevention and detection is even more important.
 For instance, make sure to test your fire alarms at least twice a year and invest in newer models that alert you when their batteries are running low.

 Don’t live life with a bang